DaiLingrui/Lingrui.github.io/contents/home.md

 • GPA: 3.7/4.0

 #### Research Interests
-Mathematics, Physics, Deep Learning and Artificial intelligence.
+- Mathematics, Physics, Deep Learning and Artificial intelligence.
+- I have done two projects to use AI to solve about Wetland Smart Brain and Mind Mirror.